politics-rewired/Spoke/docs/HOWTO_texting-hours-enforcement.md

 If the `TZ` environment variable is not set, Spoke will infer a time zone for each contact from the contact's ZIP code.

 If a contact does not have a ZIP code, Spoke will assume the contact is in New York City and use the local time there to determine if it's OK to send texts.

-## Is it Daylight Savings Time?

-If spoke is using ZIP codes to infer a contact's time zone, by default it will assume Daylight Savings Time is in effect in that time zone if Daylight Savings Time is in effect in New York City.
-To use a different location to determine whether Daylight Savings Time is, or is not, in effect, change the environment variable `DST_REFERENCE_TIMEZONE`.

-Note: The default configuration is suitable for all locations in the United States that use Daylight Savings Time. `DST_REFERENCE_TIMEZONE` may need to change if a Spoke deployment is being used outside the United States because other countries may change their clocks on different schedules.
-Daylight Savings Time is in effect during the summer, so it is especially important to change `DST_REFERENCE_TIMEZONE` if a Spoke deployment is being used in the southern hemisphere.